 Anne Morrison Piehl, Rutgers University - National Bureau of Economic Research.

 Abstract: Much of the concern about immigration adversely affecting crime derives from the fact that immigrants tend to have characteristics in common with native born populations that are disproportionately incarcerated.
-This perception of a link between immigration and crime led to legislation in the 1990s increasing punishments toward criminal aliens.
 Despite the widespread perception of a link between immigration and crime, immigrants have much lower institutionalization (incarceration) rates than the native born.
 More recently arrived immigrants have the lowest comparative incarceration rates, and this difference increased from 1980 to 2000.

 Patterns and Predictors of County-Level Incarceration Rates Over Time - Schupp, Paul. and Rivera, Craig - Annual meeting of the AMERICAN SOCIETY OF CRIMINOLOGY.